Metal Building Frame Guide

 • Typically requires less robust/expensive foundation

-• Higher corrosion resistance
+• Higher corrosion resistance because they are galvanized

 Cons

-Iron Framed Metal Buildings
+Red Iron Framed Metal Buildings

 Rigid iron framed metal buildings are constructed from red iron structural steel.
 Columns and rafters are commonly constructed of I-beam or tapered built up members.
 Their design allows for large, strong buildings to be quickly erected.